-Suet is the hard white fat on the kidneys and loins of cattle, sheep, and other animals, used to make foods including puddings, pastry, and mincemeat.
+Suet is the hard white fat on the kidneys and loins of cattle, sheep, and other animals.
+It is used to make foods including puddings, pastry, and mincemeat.

 Suet is not common in the U.S., but our British friends use this ingredient quite a bit.
 I almost didn’t put this recipe here, but thought that if nothing else, it would be an interesting read.
 I don’t even know if we can buy suet here in the U.S. Maybe any European visitors who read this recipe can give a thoughts on this recipe and suet.
 You can substitute shortening for the suet, it will affect the the texture but is a better substitute than butter.